linnf1/overtime-app/README.md

 - Administrate admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime
+- Block non-admin and guest users from Admin Dashboard

 ## UI:
 X Bootstrap -> formatting